Birds – Aberdare NP

 Best Time for Bird Watching

-Aberdare NP offers good bird watching throughout the year, but the best time is from November to April when the migrants from Europe and north Africa are present.
-This partly coincides with the Wet season when many species can be seen in breeding plumage as they are nesting.
-Most of the forest and moorland specials are however resident throughout the year, so the drier months (from June to September and December to February) might be a good compromise for bird watching and forest hiking.
+Aberdare offers good bird watching year-round, but November to April is when migrants from Europe and North Africa are present.
+This partly coincides with the Wet season (October to May) when many species can be seen in breeding plumage.
+Most forest and moorland specials are resident throughout the year, so the drier months (June to September and December to February) might be good for combining bird watching and forest hiking.

 Want To Visit Aberdare NP?